 Core Clinical Experiences - Year 3

-• The CTRP/MSCI students will enter the Year 3 Care of Adult and Care of Family clerkships for the first four months of the academic year (May - August) and then take LOA from the School of Medicine to complete the MSCI core curriculum.
+• The Research Pathway/MSci students will enter the first block of clerkships in CCE year (May - August) and then take LOA from the T.H.
+Chan School of Medicine to complete the MSci core curriculum.